shreyk2/nlp-team-9/README.md

 bash run_all.sh llama_only     # only Llama
 ```

-`run_all.sh` uses Gemma layer 25 and Llama layer 16 (the empirically
+`run_all.sh` uses Gemma layer 25 and Llama layer 16.
+These are the
-best layer found via the sensitivity sweep).
-The sensitivity sweep
+empirically best layers we found in the sensitivity sweep.
+The sweep
-range is automatically clipped so it never exceeds the model's last
+range is auto-clipped so it never exceeds the model's last block.
-transformer block.

 ### Step-by-step